 a declaration of what part of the publications, if any, has been submitted by the candidate, or collaborators, for a degree of this or any other university, or of any professional body or learned society.

-On the basis of items 1-4 the Higher Doctorates Committee the Pro Vice Chancellor for Research in consultation with the Dean of the appropriate School or other academic staff with appropriate subject expertise shall consider whether there is a prima facie case for the submission to proceed.
+On the basis of items 1-4 the Higher Doctorates Committee the Pro-Vice-Chancellor (Research) in consultation with the Dean of the appropriate School or other academic staff with appropriate subject expertise shall consider whether there is a prima facie case for the submission to proceed.

 21.5 Examinations